haaakon/Command-line-journeyman/README.md

 ```
 $ grep -A 5 -i "blue dot" carl_sagan.txt
-    printing the matched line with 5 lines followin it
+    Printing the matched line with 5 lines following it
 $ grep -r "jupiter" *
     Search for a string "jupiter" in all files recursively
 ```